 What did the tree stand for?
 The text does not tell us anything more than “the knowledge of good and evil.”
 Is it experience?
 Is it wisdom?
 It is moral authority?
 Whatever it represents, the main point seems to be that it was forbidden, and that it was nevertheless eaten.
 The people had sinned, had rebelled against their Creator, had chosen to go their own way.
 They were no longer fit for the garden, no longer fit for “the tree of life.”

-And God explained the consequences: Eve would bear children, which was part of the original plan, but now it would be with great pain.
+God explained the consequences: Eve would bear children, which was part of the original plan, but now it would be with great pain.
 Adam would till the ground, which was part of the original plan, but now it would be with great toil.
 And they would die.
 In fact, they were already dead.
-"In the day that you eat of it you shall die" (2:17).
+“In the day that you eat of it you shall die” (2:17).
 Their true life in union with God was over.
 All that was left was mere physical existence, far less than the true life God intended.
-And yet there was potential, for God still had his plans.
+But there was potential, for God still had his plans.